Muhsin-Gun/laravell/replit.md

 - Server runs on port 5000
 - Storage link created for car images: `php artisan storage:link`
 - Run migrations: `php artisan migrate:fresh --seed`
+- View paths use capital "A" (Admin) to match directory structure for case-sensitive systems
+- SQLite has been removed, PostgreSQL is now the primary database